raj4ual/learning-angular/README.md

   touched and untouched
   pristine and dirty
   valid and invalid

+to convert the form data into json angular Pipes can be used to transform the value fields to change cases and other types
+    {{testForm.value | json}}

 Next session:   Routing, Authentication using JWT Tokens, store it in browser(session storage), Guards